directus/directus/docs/cloud/glossary.md

 **Overages on Standby Nodes**\
 A Project is configured to use General Purpose Nodes, with 3 Active Nodes and 2 Standby Nodes.
 The Project runs the full month (730 hours).
 There are 2 traffic spikes.
-The first spike is smaller and activates 1 Standby Node for 6.5 hours.
-The second spike is larger but gradual and activates the first Node from 4pm to 12am (8 hours) then the second Node from 6pm to 11pm (5 hours) for a total of `8 + 5 = 13` hours.
+The first spike is smaller and only activates 1 Standby Node for 6.5 hours.
+The second spike is larger and activates the first Node from 4pm to 12am (8 hours), and the second Node from 6pm to 11pm (5 hours), for a total of `8 + 5 = 13` hours.
 Between both spikes, Standby Nodes run for a total of 19.5 hours (rounds to 20 hrs).
 The Active Nodes will cost `3 Nodes x $0.03424657534/hour x 730 hours = $75.00` and Standby Node overages will total `20 Node-hours x $0.03424657534/hour = $0.68`.

 The monthly bill will be `$75.68` plus VAT/Tax.

 **Pro-rated Changes**\
 A Project begins the billing cycle configured to use General Purpose Nodes, 1 Active and 0 Standby.
 A massive traffic spike is expected from marketing activities this month and 200 hours into the month, the Project is reconfigured to use 2 Performance
 Tier Nodes and 5 Standby Nodes.
-In the end, Standby Nodes were not needed and never activated.
+In the end, the marketing event was a failure, traffic was just slightly above average.
+The 5 Standby Nodes were not needed and never activated.
 The portion of the bill before reconfiguration will be `(1 General Purpose Node x $0.03424657534/hour x 200hrs) = $6.85` and then adding in reconfigured costs `(2 Performance Nodes x $0.06849315068/hour x 530 hours) = 72.60`.

 The monthly bill will be `$79.45` plus VAT/Tax.

 ### Optimize Node Configuration

-As stated in the beginning of this section and as shown by the examples above, you are never locked-in to a specific Node configuration.
-As Project needs change, you are free to reconfigure capacity and scale up or down as needed _at the click of a button_.
+As stated in the beginning of this section and as shown by the examples above, _you are never locked-in to a specific Node configuration_.
+As needs change on a Project, you are free to reconfigure capacity and scale up or down as needed _at the click of a button_.
 However, you may need to monitor overall system traffic to make informed decisions on Node configuration.
-The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help inform these decisions.
+The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help decide optimal Node configuration.

 :::tip Standby Nodes

 For production-ready Projects of any kind, it is probably a good idea to have one or more Standby Nodes.
-These do not activate and you do not pay unless these are needed.
-Alternatively, as with any web app or site, if you do not have the processing power to handle traffic spikes, it can crash your Node(s)!
+These do not activate and you do not pay until they are needed.
+Alternatively, as with any web app or site, if you do not have the processing power to handle traffic spikes, it can crash your Nodes!

 :::